profanus/profanus-website/public/posts/2016-04-12-officer-meeting/content.md

 * We will organize events in which we will all try to collect materials for the guild bank.
 There will be prizes of some sort to reward the biggest contributors.

-* We will also be handing out a small weekly price to whoever contributed most to the guild bank that week.
+* We will also be handing out a small weekly prize to whoever contributed most to the guild bank that week.

 We hope these points make sense, but feel to ask questions in Slack or in game.